What do gravitational-wave observations tell us about Luminous Red Novae?: Conclusion

 \section{Conclusion}

 We have utilised GW observations of BNS and NSBH mergers as a new tool to understand the intriguing class of gap transients known as LRNe.
 Despite the established association of LRNe with CE ejection in a stellar binary evolution, the end product of LRNe is an open question in transient astronomy.
 Leading contenders for possible end products include stellar mergers and the formation of tighter stellar binaries, capable of producing compact binaries -- a fraction of which will merge within Hubble time.
 We propose a simple model to connect the compact binary merger rate estimated from GW observations to the LRNe rate, if the LRNe give rise to a compact binary.
 Using our method, we find only ${\cal O}(10^{-3})$ of the LRNe are associated with CBC mergers seen in GWs.
+This could imply that a significantly large fraction of LRNe observed to date could correspond to stellar mergers.
 We also find that the brighter the LRNe, the more likely they are to be associated with CBC mergers.
-This could imply that a significantly large fraction of LRNe observed to date could correspond to stellar mergers, and only a small subpopulation with high luminosity is associated with compact binary formation.
+Therefore, only a small subpopulation with high luminosity may be associated with compact binary formation.
+However, to make this association more certain, we require further investigation.

 The novelty of our result stems from the use of GW observations, which provide a completely new handle on this intriguing class of transients.
 As both LRNe and GW observations mature further, tighter and more interesting constraints can be placed on this fraction.
 This also signifies the growing importance of GW observations, which are answering open questions in transient astronomy in previously unforeseen ways.